decentraland/documentation-creators/docs/development-guide/2018-02-1-custom-components.md

 You may want to add a component that simply flags an entity to differentiate it from others, without using it to store any data.
 To do this, leave the schema as an empty object.

-TODO: is there a neater way to do this??

 This is especially useful when using [querying components](/creator/development-guide/querying-components).
 A simple flag component can be used tell entities apart from others, and avoid having the system iterate over more entities than needed.

 ```ts